Microsoft Managed Desktop Guide

 Cybersecurity, as you’re probably painfully aware, can be a constant friction point.
 Your modern desktop estate includes Microsoft approved security configurations and is continuously monitored and managed by the tech giant’s managed desktop Sec Ops team.

 And what about when something isn’t working as it should?
 If the issue relates to Windows 10 or a Microsoft application, Microsoft’s Managed Desktop operations team will – as part of their monitoring of the service, take care of it.
 To be clear, they won’t support your third-party applications unless, for example, they’re crashing because of a bug in Windows.
 But Microsoft’s ops team is proactive; if they see an issue with a third-party application, they’ll notify the appropriate contact on your side so that they can address it with the relevant provider.
 Think of the service as a collaborative, slick machine.
+For more information, check out Microsoft Managed Desktop - What Do You Actually Get?

 How Does Microsoft Managed Desktop Benefit End Users?